makersacademy/airport_challenge/README.md

 ***Brief Explanation***

-My thinking for this challenge was that I would first create a class called 'Airport' and a class called 'Plane', so that these two objects can interact with each other.

-The first step was to get a plane to land at an airport, so I created a method '#land' for the plane, which takes the airport as an argument and docks the plane there.
-The first thing the method does is check to see if the plane is already landed, and returns an error message if so.
-The land method tries to call the '#dock(plane)' method in the instance of airport, which will send an error message back if the airport is full, the weather is stormy, or the plane is alredy docked there.
+= First, create a new instance of plane with "plane = Plane.new" and a new instance of airport with "airport = Airport.new".

+As an air traffic controller
+So I can get passengers to a destination
+I want to instruct a plane to land at an airport

+= To do this, you can instruct the plane to land at the airport with "plane.land(airport)".

+As an air traffic controller
+So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

-For the next step I created '#takeoff' for the plane to ensure that it can leave the airport and that it deletes itself from the dock.
-The takeoff method also checks to see if the plane is already airborne, in which case it will return an error.
+= To do this, land the plane at the airport, and then run "plane.takeoff".
+You can check that the plane is no longer in the airport's dock with "airport.docking_bay", which will return an array containing the planes currently there.

+As an air traffic controller
+To ensure safety
+I want to prevent landing when the airport is full

+= To do this, land a plane, then try to land another plane.
+It should return an error when you try to land the second, as the airports are created with a default capacity of 1.

+As the system designer
-The next method was to ensure that the airport can be created with a default capacity, so I made the Airport class instantiate with a default capacity of 1.
+So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

-For the weather, I created another class called Weather, which is instantiated within airport whenever it is created.
-Weather.stormy? has a 1 in 10 chance of returning 'true', so the airport can check on the weather before telling a plane whether it can land or not.
+= To do this, create a new instance of airport with "airport = Airport.new(10)" where 10 is the desired capacity.

+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy

+= Reading this back now I realise my code doesn't have this feature - there isn't a check to see if the weather is stormy on takeoff,

+As an air traffic controller
+To ensure safety
+I want to prevent landing when weather is stormy

+= This check happens automatically - there is a 1 in 10 chance of an error happening if you try to land.

 ***Some problems***